Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 ## Durability

 Determines how much damage the item can take before breaking, and allows the item to be combined in crafting.
-In format versions prior to 1.20.0, this component requires the 'Holiday Creator Features' experimental toggle.
+Released from experiment in format version 1.20.0.

 Durability does not implicitly damage itself when mining blocks.
 It must be handled via ScriptAPI.
 It does however implicitly damage itself when damaging mobs.
 Each hit on a mob decreases durability by 2.
 This does not match vanilla property for weapons, but does match vanilla property for tools.